openstack-archive/sahara/sahara/tests/integration/README.rst

 Contents
 --------

-These integration tests check capacity for work of two plugins for Savanna:
+These integration tests check capacity for work of two plugins for Sahara:
 Vanilla and HDP.

 Vanilla plugin has the following checks: